jeffleon/sigma/README.md

 To be able to run the application and use it in a local development environment you can follow the following steps:

-Clone the repository to have the local project:
+Clone the repository to have the local project and go inside of them
 ```
 git clone https://github.com/jeffleon/sigma.git
+cd sigma
 ```
 Before to start you need to install the dependecies go inside two folders and install dependencies and run npm install